 Ideally, the best game stacks are ones that happen naturally when analyzing the player pool.
 While you’re hoping for the unusual outcome of an overtime performance, you’d like to give yourself more outs than something that happens 5-7% of the time.

 The best way to do this is to invest in groups of players that are already undervalued.
 This leaves some margin for error that would allow players to hit value even in a game that doesn’t benefit from overtime.
 These opportunities will often come from teams that are decimated by injuries.
 In these instances, the pricing may not have adjusted for the injury situations that improve playing time and roles for members of one team.

 Similarly, you want to be cognizant of the combined price of the players you’re stacking on one team.
-It’s awfully difficult for James Harden and Russell Westbrook to deliver GPP-winning performances in the same lineup.
+It’s awfully difficult for LeBron James and Anthony Davis to deliver GPP-winning performances in the same lineup.
 The two players typically cannibalize the other’s statistics, and in order for them to both deliver the type of performance you’re looking for, an overtime period is almost a necessity.
 Since we want to game stack in a way that allows us some margin for error, you need to be thoughtful on players that may cost too much in tandem to deliver the upside you’re searching for.

 Not all slates are created equal when it comes to game stacking.
 The primary goal of a game stack is to procure extra opportunities compared to the rest of the field.
 Generally, people think of this through the prism of extra playing time via overtime, but there are other circumstances that can create excess opportunities compared to the field even if a game doesn’t go into overtime.